 - The Spouse Education and Career Opportunity Program provides expert education and career guidance to military spouses worldwide.

-- USA4 Military Families works with the Department of Defense and state legislators to modify licensure requirements for military spouses who want to maintain their licenses as they move from state to state.
+- The Defense-State Liaison Office, or DSLO, works with state legislators to modify licensure requirements for military spouses who want to maintain their licenses as they move from state to state.

-Use the resources and tools that your installation and Military OneSource offer to ease your family’s transition into military life and to help everyone feel like a welcomed member of the military community.
+Use the resources and tools that your installation and Military OneSource offer to ease your family’s transition into military life and to help everyone feel like a welcome member of the military community.
 Call Military OneSource at 800-342-9647 if you have questions about resources.
 We are here for you 24/7.
 OCONUS/International?
 Click here for calling options.